High Constables and Guard of Honour of the Palace of Holyroodhouse: Today

-Today the High Constables parade whenever the Sovereign, or the Lord High Commissioner of the General Assembly of the Church of Scotland, is in residence.
+Today the High Constables parade whenever the Sovereign, or the Lord High Commissioner to the General Assembly of the Church of Scotland, is in residence.
 They form part of the Royal Household in Scotland.

 They provide a guard of honour for the King and his guests at the Palace, and at state functions such as banquets and garden parties.

-Also present at the Palace of Holyroodhouse for such events is the Doorward Guard of Partisans, who comprised the personal retainers of the Lord High Constable of Scotland, responsible for the Sovereign's safety while in Edinburgh, and the Royal Company of Archers, a ceremonial unit that serves as the King's bodyguard in Scotland.
+Also present at the Palace of Holyroodhouse for such events is the Doorward Guard of Partizans, who comprised the personal retainers of the Lord High Constable of Scotland, responsible for the Sovereign's safety while in Edinburgh, and the Royal Company of Archers, a ceremonial unit that serves as the King's bodyguard in Scotland.

 Uniform

 In 1910 King George V proposed for the High Constables a uniform of blue cloth with silver buttons and a distinctive blue hat turned up at one side.

 Their ceremonial uniform today reflects the original and includes a blue velvet suit, a hat and a thin sword in a black leather scabbard.